xmy953538104/benjiMY/docs/workflow/pr-guide.md

 ## Pull Request Ownership

-Every pull request will have automatically have labels and reviewers assigned.
+Every pull request will automatically have labels and reviewers assigned.
 The label not only indicates the code segment which the change touches but also the area reviewers to be assigned.

 If during the code review process a merge conflict occurs, the PR author is responsible for its resolution.
 Help will be provided if necessary although GitHub makes this easier by allowing simple conflict resolution using the [conflict-editor](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/resolving-a-merge-conflict-on-github).

-## Pull Request Builds

-When submitting a PR to the `KeatonTheBot/Ryujinx` repository, various builds will run validating many areas to ensure we keep developer productivity and product quality high.
-These various workflows can be tracked in the [Actions](https://github.com/KeatonTheBot/Ryujinx/actions) tab of the repository.
-If the job continues to completion, the build artifacts will be uploaded and posted as a comment in the PR discussion.

 ## Review Turnaround Times

-Ryujinx is a project that is maintained by volunteers on a completely free-time basis.
+Kenji-NX is a project that is maintained by volunteers on a completely free-time basis.
 As such we cannot guarantee any particular timeframe for pull request review and approval.
 Weeks to months are common for larger (>500 line) PRs but there are some additional best practises to avoid review purgatory.

 * Make the reviewers life easier wherever possible.
 Make use of descriptive commit names, code comments and XML docs where applicable.
 * If there is disagreement on feedback then always lean on the side of the development team and community over any personal opinion.